Chris Stephens MP

 What is it like to be an MP?

 No one would believe me if I said it was not exciting to walk into that chamber and take the oath to serve.
 You see this place on the TV since being a kid and suddenly you are standing right in the middle of it and its many well-kent faces.
 My first impression was how relatively small the Chamber is; it’s much bigger on the telly.
 However, the excitement didn’t last long as there was work to be done representing my constituents in Glasgow South West and the people of Scotland; it is a very busy job.

 How I split my time between Constituency and Parliament.

 Mostly, I am in Westminster four days a week and travel usually back on Thursday evening to attend my surgeries on Fridays and Saturdays.
 I also spend a lot of time in the constituency visiting local community groups and businesses looking to see what help I might be able to give them.

 How it feels to stand up in the chamber in front of the nation.

-To be honest it was quite daunting first time, but I profoundly disagree with most things the current UK government does so I am very focused on my question and the response to it, so everything else tends to dissolve into the background.
+To be honest, it was quite daunting the first time, but I profoundly disagree with most things the current UK government does so I am very focused on my question and the response to it, so everything else tends to dissolve into the background.

 Representing Glasgow South West.